mikkelelvers/mikkelelvers/README.md

 </a>

 ### Hi there 👋
 Welcome to my GitHub page!
-I'm Mikkel, also known as Udvikleren.
-I enjoy coding in my free time, where I mostly code in JavaScript, or Java.
+I'm Mikkel.
+I enjoy coding in my free time, where I try to code a bit of everything.